 Continue blending until all the oil is added.
 Add essential oils after transferring mayonnaise to a glass or stainless steel bowl.

 Makes about 1 1/2 cups.
-Store in an airtight container in your refrigerator for up 10-14 days.
-You can add 1 Tablespoon of whey to preserve it for longer.
+Store in an airtight container in your refrigerator for up to 10-14 days.
+Optional – along with the essential oils, 1 T. whey may help your mayo to last longer, but mine gets gobbled up, so I don’t worry about it.

 *I would not use this recipe if I didn’t have access to fresh eggs from free-ranged chickens from a source I trusted.
 I cannot recommend consuming raw eggs from the grocery store.
 Besides, free-range eggs taste way better anyway!
 Find a source!